dxmi13/api-test/README.md

 ### What is Tested

-The project focuses on testing various goal-related operations, including retrieval, creation, and modification.
+The project focuses on testing various api requests from GoalApi and

 ### Why it's Important